World's Best Cities for Remote Work

 Buenos Aires is an expat favorite due to its perfect combination of good weather, nice people, beautiful architecture and delicious wine.
 Cafe culture is strong in the Argentine capital, so you'll never have to worry about finding a good place to work from.
 Besides, there are now many co-working spaces catering to both locals and foreigners who work remotely.

-When you're not working, you can take advantage of the city's cultural offerings, which include museums like the Buenos Aires Museum of Latin American Art (MALBA) and the famed teatro Colón, where you can catch plays, ballets and operas.
+When you're not working, you can take advantage of the city's cultural offerings, which include museums like the Buenos Aires Museum of Latin American Art (MALBA) and the famed Teatro Colón, where you can catch plays, ballets and operas.

 6. Madeira, Portugal